polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/local-chain/spin-your-nodes.md

 ---
-title: Add Trusted Nodes
+title: Spin Your Nodes
 description: Launch a blockchain with a private set of authorized validators.
 Generate keys, create a custom chain spec, and start a two-node network with Aura consensus.
 ---

-# Add Trusted Nodes
+# Spin Your Own Nodes

 ## Introduction